offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  1. converts centers to clusters (referred to as E-step),
  2. converts clusters to centers (referred to as M-step).

-The major difference between Llyod's algorithm and this algorithm is that this algorithm produces *probabilities of cluster membership_CLUSTER assignments*.
+The major difference between Lloyd's algorithm and this algorithm is that this algorithm produces *probabilities of cluster membership_CLUSTER assignments*.
 In contrast, the original Lloyd's algorithm produces *definitive cluster membership_CLUSTER assignments*.

 ```{svgbob}